smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 The "Dm" (D minor) chord represents the _vi_, one of the most commonly-found "sad" chords in folk and popular music.
 "Deck the Halls" is not a sad song, nor does it even have moments of plaintive contemplation.
 When this chord appears, its primary function is to break up whatever comes before the _V_.
 Another rare chord in this particular song is the "B&flat;" (B&flat; major) or the _IV_.
 Its usage in this song could be described as "triumphant" and its unique quality seemingly only fits in with the climactic "fa la la" in the final line.

 This leave us with "G<sup>7</sup>" (G major seventh) which is a weird chord to find here.
 The notes that comprise this chord are G--**B**--D--F. Not B&flat;... **B natural**.
-This chord explicitly uses a note that does not belong in the F major scale, producing a chord that does not really belong there either. {{% margin-note %}}The roman numeral notation for this one would be _II_<sup>7</sup>.{{% /margin-note %}} This chord follows an earlier appearance of a B natural in the preceding measure.
+This chord explicitly uses a note that does not belong in the F major scale, producing a chord that does not really belong there either. {{% margin-note %}}The roman numeral notation for this one would be _II_<sup>7</sup>.{{% /margin-note %}} This chord follows an earlier appearance of a B natural in the preceding measure, a sort of a hint that this was coming.
 Why does this happen here?
-The simple answer is this: It happens because it does.
-Even the printed sheet music for "Nos Galan" has it doing this.
+The one sentence explanation is that---for just a moment---the chord progression switched to the _V_ with such immense force that it jostled the entire song out of the key of F and into the key of C, permitting notes and chords from that scale to be used.
+The key of C major has a B natural, and a G<sup>7</sup> chord is not out of place in the context of that scale.
+But the far simpler answer is this: It happens because it does.
 It's simply part of the composition.
 It's nestled in the middle of a melodic turn that only occurs once briefly in each verse, and it does not overstay its welcome.
 You've probably heard it a hundred times without really noticing it was there.

 That's an important thing to keep in mind: It doesn't matter if an unexpected note or out-of-place chord finds its way into a piece of music so long as it works in the context where it appears.
 Put another way, the "safe" notes of the diatonic scale and the chords that can be built from them all fit together beautifully, but sometimes a pinch of _je ne sais quoi_ can work wonders.

 ## Another brick in the hall

 Repetition is the key to memory.
 As a consequence of repetition being the key to memory, folk and traditional songs tend to follow predictable patterns.
-The lines each tend to have identical or substantially similar melodic and rhythmic content, and even the rhyming nature of the lines could arguably be viewed as a memory aid. {{% margin-note %}}I'm sure somebody out there has had an exchange similar to this during a performance: "What's the next line...
+The lines each tend to have identical or substantially similar melodic and rhythmic content, {{% margin-note %}}I'm sure somebody out there has had an exchange similar to this during a performance: "What's the next line...
 I can't remember!
 Something that rhymes with 'holly.'
 Oh!
 'Jolly.'
-Tis the season, yeah, I got it now."{{% /margin-note %}} The music printed earlier was specifically aligned so that each line started and ended on a self-similar piece of music.
+Tis the season, yeah, I got it now."{{% /margin-note %}} and even the rhyming nature of the lines could arguably be viewed as a memory aid.
+The music printed earlier was specifically aligned so that each line started and ended on a self-similar piece of music.
 This can be drawn even more explicitly:

 {{% figure caption="Brick chart of the traditional \"Deck the Halls\" lyrics." class=fullwidth %}}